-- Acceptance into the MDiv degree program (some hospitals are beginning to accept people with seminary MA degrees as chaplains, but the MDiv is preferred).
+- Acceptance into the MDiv degree program (some hospitals are beginning to accept people with 72-hour seminary MA degrees as chaplains, but the MDiv is preferred).

 - After completion of the MDiv, the individual would apply for a year of residency at an approved CPE training hospital.
-These are full-time paid positions for which the individual completes an additional 3 units of CPE.
+These are full-time paid positions during which the individual completes an additional 3-4 units of CPE.
 Application should be made one year before desired placement.

 - After fulfilling additional requirements from the Association of Professional Chaplains (APC), the individual would apply for board certification.
 Students are encouraged to become student members of APC.